nicolgit/hub-and-spoke-playground/README.md

   * allow HTTP/S internet traffic avoiding access to *.google.com and *.microsoft.com
   * [solution-spoke-01-inet](scenarios/spoke-01-inet.md)
 * DNAT: expose on public IP, via RDP (port 3389) machines spoke-01-vm and spoke-02-vm [solution-dnat-01-02](scenarios/dnat-01-02.md)
-* Connect on-prem with cloud with a VNet-toVNet Connection  [solution-vnet-tovnet](scenarios/vnet-to-vnet.md)
+* Connect on-prem with cloud with a VNet-toVNet Connection (*)  [solution-vnet-tovnet](scenarios/vnet-to-vnet.md)
 * Connect on-prem with cloud with a Site-toSite (IPSec) Connection  [solution-vnet-to-vnet](scenarios/ipsec.md)
+* Implement DNS on premise and on cloud
+* Allow routing from on premise to spoke01 and vice versa